Taifa of Toledo: History

-The Banu Dil-Nun (from Banu Zenun) were a family of the Berber tribe Hawwara, that had arrived in the peninsula during the Islamic conquest.
+The Banu Dil-Nun (Thu al Nun) were a family of the Arabian tribe, that had arrived in the peninsula during the Islamic conquest.
 They settled in the area of Santaver in the 8th to the 10th centuries.
 Throughout that time Banu Dil-Nun kept on rising up against the Emirate.
 They regained their autonomy with the decline of the Caliphate during the first decade of the eleventh century: then, possibly, Abd al-Rahman ibn Dil-Nun was made the lord of Santaver, Huete, Uclés and Cuenca obtained by Caliph Sulayman al-Hakam (1009–10 and 1013–16), carrying the title of "Nasir al-Dawla".
 Abd al-Rahman entrusted his son Ismail with government of Uclés in 1018.
 In 1018, Ismail expelled the governor of the city of Toledo, establishing a de facto independence.

 Already by 1036, Ismail al-Zahir appears as sovereign king of the taifa.

 At its largest extent the taifa controlled land now apportioned between the Spanish provinces of Toledo, Ciudad Real, Cuenca, the northern part of Albacete, Cáceres, Guadalajara (to the frontier with the taifa of Zaragoza in Medinaceli) and Madrid (to the Sierra de Guadarrama).

 The disintegration of the taifa of Toledo occurred piecemeal over a number of years.
 Ismail al-Zahir held the throne until 1043, fighting for his independence against Córdoba.
 He was succeeded by Al-Mamun, who asked Ferdinand I of León and Castile for assistance against Al-Mustain I of the taifa of Zaragoza; twenty years later Toledo was attacked by Ferdinand himself, and was forced to pay tribute to escape the menace.
 When in 1061 Abd al-Malik ben Abd al-Aziz al-Mansur, ruler of the taifa of Valencia, was attacked by Ferdinand, he sued for support from Al-Mamun, but the latter took advantage of the situation to annex Valencia (1064) with the approval of the Christian king.